kaustuvkunal/Big-Data/README.md

 # Big Data

-Tutorial and examples of Hadoop programs

-Steps to clone and Start

- 1 clone
- 2
- 3

-  software
+This tutorial  about learning Hadoop and Its ecosystem

+### Installation

+##### Clone
+ `git clone git clone https://github.com/kaustuvkunal/Big-Data.git`

+#####  Use an IDE

-  Maven
+   - Maven
-  Git
-  Java 8
+  - Java 8
-  Eclipse
-  Hadoop 2.7.5
+  - Hadoop 2.7.5

-## 1 MapReduce

-1 .Solving Top N  problem

-## 2 HDFS

-## 3 Oozie
+##  Modules

+ -  MapReduce
+ Processing framework of hadoop

-## 4 Hive
+ -  Hive

-## 5 Pig

-##6 HBase
+### Final Thoughts
+Thank you for working through this tutorial.
+Feedback and pull requests are welcome.